-Since 2005, City of Grass Valley residents and businesses have saved 3,142,715 kWh of electricity through PG&E rebate and incentive programs.
-As technology continues to improve, there is significant opportunity for residents and businesses to save more energy through efficiency improvements.
-Energy efficiency improvements make homes, offices, and facilities more comfortable and sustainable while reducing energy bills and operational costs.
+Since 2010, Nevada County residents and businesses have saved 13,034,571 kWh of electricity and 163,282 therms of natural gas annually from PG&E energy efficiency programs including Nevada City and Grass Valley customers.18 As technology continues to improve, there is significant opportunity for residents and businesses to save more energy through efficiency improvements.
+Energy efficiency improvements make homes, offices, and facilities more comfortable, safe, and sustainable while reducing energy bills and operational costs.
 The improvements also increase the value of the property.
-The first way to encourage participation is by ensuring that community members, both residential and non-residential, understand the benefits of energy efficiency, simple ways they can practice being more efficient, and are informed of the wide variety of energy efficiency programs available to them.
+The first way to encourage participation is by ensuring that community members, both residential and non-residential, understand the benefits of energy efficiency, simple ways they can practice being more efficient, and are informed of the wide variety of energy efficiency programs available for participation.
 The Implementation Program in Chapter 4 describes the actions that support this strategy in more detail.

-Common energy efficiency practices for existing buildings include retrofitting indoor and outdoor lighting, refrigeration and Heating, Ventilation and Air Conditioning (HVAC) systems to more efficient technology.
-Other common practices include ensuring proper weatherization, upgrading windows and insulation to maintain comfort while reducing energy use, and controlling equipment to use less energy with, for example, set back thermostats and photo-sensors on lighting.
-Additionally, PG&E offers Time-of-Use rate plans, which help support energy management by incentivizing energy use during times of low demand with lower energy costs and discouraging energy use during times of high demand with higher costs.
-By shifting energy use to periods of low demand, residents and businesses can save money.
+Common energy efficiency practices for existing buildings include retrofitting indoor and outdoor lighting, refrigeration and heating, ventilation, and air conditioning (HVAC) systems to more efficient technology.
+Other common practices include ensuring proper weatherization practices are in place, upgrading windows and insulation to maintain comfort without requiring significant energy use.
+Additionally, PG&E offers Time-of-Use rate plans, which helps support energy management and can reduce costs by incentivizing energy use during times of low demand when energy costs are low and discouraging energy use during times of high demand when costs are high.